As disciples of Christ we are called to contribute our gifts and resources in our community.

 Many people have been asking what can be donated.
 If you can donate any of these items, it would be appreciated.

-Please note: We are also always in need of skim milk powder and toilet paper
+Please note: We are also always in need of peanut butter, toilet paper and skim milk powder each month.

 For NON-GUESTS: Financial donations are also appreciated.